Mennatebid/OTW_Bandit_writeups/Bandit8.md

 enter the password from the previous game

 use the command :
-sort -cu data.txt
+sort data.txt | uniq -u

 Explanation and reasoning:
-we need to find the line mentioned only once so we use -c along with u
+we first organize the file using sort then pipe that output to uniq with -u flag to get the line that appears once